 Now, there is a round-the-clock presence in the home, with sometimes 10 or more people who have barricaded themselves inside, waiting for the police to arrive at any time to carry out an eviction.
 Using non-violent resistance, supporters have moved a 1,500-pound barrel filled with debris into the living room.
-They plan to lock themselves to the barrel — slowing down any eviction or deterring it altogether.
+They plan to lock themselves to the barrel — slowing down any eviction or deterring it all together.

 Occupy Homes rolls on reclaiming properties